 Are Your Words Slowly Killing You?

-We have become a race of individuals who emulate the speed at which computers operate and find solutions.
-We drive faster, work longer hours, expect instant gratification; we place very high demands on our employees, colleagues, even our families.
+We’ve become a race of individuals who emulate the speed at which computers operate and find solutions.
+We drive faster, work longer hours, expect instant gratification; place very high demands on our employees, colleagues, even our families.
 All this rapid living leads to increased stress, with our demands on ourselves often being unreasonable and arguably unnatural.

 Stress has become one of the default values of modern society.